Skip to content

 Taurus constellation map by IAU and Sky&Telescope magazine

 The constellation is best known for its two bright, large open clusters – the Pleiades and the Hyades – as well for the orange giant Aldebaran, the 14th brightest star in the sky.
-It is also home to the Crab Nebula (Messier 1), the remnant of a historic supernova, the planetary nebula known as the Crystal Ball Nebula (NGC 1514), and the reflection nebula NGC 1555 (Hind’s Variable Nebula), whose brightness varies because it is illuminated by the light of the variable star T Tauri.
+It is also home to the Crab Nebula (Messier 1), the remnant of a historic supernova, the supernova remnant known as the Spaghetti Nebula (Sh2-240), the planetary nebula known as the Crystal Ball Nebula (NGC 1514), and the reflection nebula NGC 1555 (Hind’s Variable Nebula), whose brightness varies because it is illuminated by the light of the variable star T Tauri.

 The best time of year to observe the stars and deep sky objects in the constellation is during the month of January.